berneout/authors-certificate/README.md

 [kernel trap]: https://web.archive.org/web/20120409135119/http://kerneltrap.org/node/5277

-The AUTHORS Certificate is useful in three ways:
+The AUTHORS Certificate is useful in four ways:

 1. _Helping Folks Take Care of Each Other_.
 "Provenance" is the fancy legal term for "where does this software come from, and do the folks giving